-I am the Elon librarian who manages our serials (journals, magazines and newspapers) collection as well as our access to government documents and information.
+In Belk Library, I lead the electronic resources team as we manage our journals, databases, ebooks, and government documents.
 I use my background as a biologist to liaison with our biology, exercise science, environmental studies, public health, neuroscience, DPT, and PA departments, assisting students and faculty with research and scholarly resourses.
 I build and evaluate our library resources for those departments, teach library research, and assist with external departmental reviews.
-I look forward to building our health sciences resources as the liaison librarian with the DPT and PA programs.
+I am enjoying building a largely electronic health science collection.

 When not on campus, I can be found outdoors.
 I live and garden on a 25-acre farm in Saxapahaw, and spend most free time hiking national and state parks.
 In our community, I'm active in Fairness Alamance and in Burlington-Alamance Sister Cities, and I raise scholarship funds for Sister Cities by hosting house concerts in my home.

 North Carolina State University, Graduate Work, Cell Biology